Gratt-5r2/ZippedStream/README.md

   reader->Close( false ); // delete reader but don't close a base stream ...
 ```
-The system has a memory limit to for keeping decompressed blocks.
+The system has a memory limit for keeping decompressed blocks.
 20MB is default volume.
 For change limit see the following code.
 ```cpp
   ZippedBlockStack::GetInstance()->SetMemoryLimit( 1024 * 1024 * 50 ); // 50MB.
 Default - 20MB.